Skip to content

 scan-query detected that Python files were committed after the index was built.
 Run an incremental rebuild:

-/codemap:scan --incremental
+/codemap:scan-codebase --incremental

 Or a full rebuild if you have made large structural changes: